AkhmadKholmurodov/JooSeeHyuk/README.md

 - 👋 Hi, I’m @AkhmadKholmurodov
-- 👍 I know Html,Css,JavaScript,Bootstrap,Korean to Advanced, English upperintermediate
+- 👍 I know Html,Css,JavaScript,Bootstrap,Node.js, MangoDB, Korean to Advanced, English upperintermediate
-- 👀 I’m interested in Table Tennis
+- 👀 My hobby is Table Tennis
 - 🌱 I’m currently learning ReactJS intermediate  to advanced
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- My email: < seehyuk2000@gmail.com />
+- Phone Number: 01038021005

 <!---
 JooSeeHyuk/JooSeeHyuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.